manaalAmir/Crime-Mystery-Game/README.md

 Crime_Mystery_Game.cpp
 ```

-4. Build and run the project using your IDE.
+4. Build and run the project.

-5. Follow the on-screen instructions to start solving mystery cases.
+5. Follow the on-screen instructions to investigate cases, examine evidence, and solve mysteries.

 ---

 ## 🎮 Gameplay

 1. Enter your detective name.
-2. Choose one of the available mystery cases.
+2. Select one of the available mystery cases.
 3. Interrogate the suspects.
 4. Examine the available evidence.
 5. Use hints if needed (at the cost of points).
 6. Accuse the suspect you believe is guilty.
-7. Solve the case and earn points.
+7. Solve the case and earn points based on your performance.

 ---